-Burbs and the Bees made this cute pine cone rain chain.
-Read the comments, one suggestion was to smear on peanut butter and use as a bird feeder!
+Burbs and the Bees made this cute pine cone diy rain chain.
+Unfortunately it looks like that blog no longer exists, one of the suggestions there was to smear on peanut butter and use as a bird feeder!

 Dollar Store crafts made this very cool wire and stone rain chain, and they have a complete tutorial with lots of photos for you.

-I’m Going to Texas made this fork and spoon rain chain… just by bending the fork tines.
+I’m Going to Texas made this fork and spoon rain chain… just by bending the fork tines and the spoon handles.
 Love this!

 Another rain chain made with repurposed funnels and measuring cups etc…

 Mother Earth Living has a similar project, for a funnel rain chain, with instructions!